ImperialCollegeLondon/RSEBlog/docs/posts/20241031_design_patterns_2024.md

 We created a dataclass that stores the data we need our *concrete strategies* to take as input.

 By applying the *Strategy Pattern*, we achieved a clear separation of concerns, resulting in loosely coupled and maintainable code.
-These are key characteristics of high-quality software engineering, ensuring that the code is understandable, extendable, and maintainable.
-Also, in an addendum, we made use of the computed output prices and utilised the *put-call parity* to confirm the options are priced fair.
+These are key characteristics of high-quality software engineering, ensuring that the code is understandable, extensible, and maintainable.
+Also, in an addendum, we made use of the computed output prices and utilised the *put-call parity* to confirm the options are priced fairly.

 The reader is encouraged to explore the original publication on *Design Patterns* for to see what other patterns exist and what problems they solve.
 As the design patterns themselves are generally valid, feel free to implement them in a programming language of your choice.
 Finally, if you are interested in a real-world data